 Fried Plaice Fillets with a Herb and Polenta Crust

-This recipe is taken from The Delia Collection: Fish and has appeared in Sainsbury's Magazine.
+This recipe is from The Delia Collection: Fish.
+Serves 2

 Now take a very large frying pan and heat the oil in it over a high heat.
 When it is good and hot add the fish, then turn the heat down to medium and cook the fish for about 2-3 minutes on each side, depending on the thickness.

 Drain on absorbent kitchen paper and serve on hot plates with the lemon juice squeezed over.